tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `sudo yum install -y httpd`

-When prompted, enter ‘y’ to allow the installation of each module.
+When prompted, enter 'y' to allow the installation of each module.

-At this point, you’ve installed MariaDB (a relational database software), PHP (for creating dynamic websites \- you’ll use this in CIS-247), and Apache \- the web server software that allows your EC2 instance to respond to requests from your browser. **Good job\!**
+At this point, you've installed MariaDB (a relational database software), PHP (for creating dynamic websites \- you'll use this in CIS-247), and Apache \- the web server software that allows your EC2 instance to respond to requests from your browser. **Good job\!**

 ### Start & Configure Apache

-We’ve installed the software we need in order for your EC2 instance to act as a web server, but we need to *start* the software and make sure it starts automatically anytime the instance is started or rebooted.
+We've installed the software we need in order for your EC2 instance to act as a web server, but we need to *start* the software and make sure it starts automatically anytime the instance is started or rebooted.

 Run the following commands (each line is a separate command \- run them one at a time):